haacked/haacked.com/_posts/2019/2019-07-12-deploy-to-azure.markdown

 A _Web App_ is one of the types of App Services.
 When you click on App Services in the left navigation, the portal displays a list of your app services.
 Your web apps will have an _App Type_ of _Web App_.

 What's confusing to me is that a _Function App_ is not listed in the documentation for Azure App Services.
 It is logically a first class citizen in its own right.
 But, when you list your App Services, you'll see Function Apps listed with the _App Type_ of _Function App_.
-I assume they're mplemented the same way, which is why Run From Package works for Web Apps as well as Function Apps.
+I assume they're implemented the same way, which is why Run From Package works for Web Apps as well as Function Apps.

 ## Configure Run From Package